159 Pounds In Kilos

 Beyond BMI: Body Composition

-While BMI is a useful tool, it's important to remember that it doesn't directly measure body composition.
+While BMI is a useful tool, you'll want to remember that it doesn't directly measure body composition.
 Body composition refers to the proportion of fat mass, muscle mass, bone mass, and water in your body.
 A person with a BMI in the overweight range might have a healthy body composition if they have a high percentage of muscle mass and low body fat.

 Methods for assessing body composition include: